How to Disavow Backlinks: Steps, Tips and Considerations (2025 Guide)

 Disavow File

 Here’s how it works.
-You create a simple text file—literally just a .txt file—that lists all the domains or specific URLs you want Google to ignore when evaluating your backlink profile.
+You create a simple text file; literally just a .txt file that lists all the domains or specific URLs you want Google to ignore when evaluating your backlink profile.
 Once you’ve got your list, you upload it through the Google Disavow tool.
-And then?
-You breathe a little easier, knowing you’ve taken action to protect your site’s reputation.
+Then, you breathe a little easier, knowing you’ve taken action to protect your site’s reputation.

-But let me be honest—it’s not something you should rush into.
-A disavow file is powerful, yes, but it’s also a tool you want to use sparingly.
+However, it’s not something you should rush into.
+A disavow file is powerful, yes, but it’s also a tool you want to use very carefully.
 Google is smart enough to handle most bad backlinks on its own.

 Google’s Disavow Tool: Is It Worth It?

 Over the last two years, I’ve disavowed backlinks for over 150 websites for different clients.
-Yeah, you read that right—150.
-And guess what?
-In 99% of those cases, I didn’t notice any major improvements.
+Yeah, you read that right; 150.
+However, In 99% of those cases, I didn’t notice any major improvements.
 If anything, there were times when rankings dropped after submitting the file.
 I know, it sounds odd.
 You’d think this magic tool could cleanse your website of all those toxic backlinks and lift your rankings overnight.
-But reality?
-It’s rarely that straightforward.
+But reality it’s not that straightforward.

-Here’s the thing—if your traffic has dipped, and you’re hoping that a quick disavow file is your silver bullet, I’d advise you to pause.
+If your traffic has dropped, and you’re hoping that a quick disavow file is your silver bullet, I’d advise you to pause.
 The answer likely isn’t in uploading a file to Google Search Console.

-It’s easy to want a quick fix, especially when you’re seeing your numbers drop, but SEO rarely rewards quick wins.
-The disavow tool isn’t some secret weapon—it’s more like a last resort for specific cases, like dealing with penalties or heavy spam attacks.
+It’s easy to seek a quick fix, especially when you’re seeing your numbers drop, but SEO rarely rewards quick wins.
+The disavow tool isn’t some secret weapon; it’s more like a last resort for specific cases, like dealing with penalties or heavy spam attacks.
 Even then, the results aren’t always predictable.

 So, next time you’re tempted to pin your hopes on a disavow file, ask yourself: Would your time be better spent writing that killer blog post?
 Building relationships for quality backlinks?
 Nine times out of ten, the answer is yes.